 Emory University School of Medicine Discovery Phase

-Dr. Maureen Powers (email@example.com) directs the Discovery Phase, together with a Medical Student Research Committee (MSRC) of Emory faculty.
-Beginning with the Class of 2019, a permanent database of research descriptions from approved mentors will be maintained and available for students to search.
+Dr. Maureen Powers (firstname.lastname@example.org) directs the Discovery Phase, together with a Medical Student Research Committee (MSRC) of Emory faculty.
+Beginning with the Class of 2019, a permanent database of research descriptions from approved mentors is maintained and available for students to search.
 New faculty will be added to the database after review of qualifications.
 See the Mentor page at the button above for more information on mentorship.

 The majority of students will be engaged in projects that are part of the ongoing research of Emory University faculty.
 However, students may also choose to undertake research experiences elsewhere, either within the US or abroad.

 Once a student identifies one or more mentors of interest, he or she should contact the faculty mentors and arrange a meeting to discuss a specific research project.
 Students may find a mentor independently, either at Emory or at another institution, but that mentor must submit their materials, be reviewed and approved before they may participate in Discovery.
 Once student and mentor commit to work together by signing a Student-Mentor contract, they will develop a two page research proposal detailing the basis for the project, the hypothesis to be tested, and the specific approach to be used.
 Research Proposals will be reviewed by the MSRC and, once accepted, the student is approved to begin Discovery.